 Instead, adolescents should turn to hot cocoa or a soda now and then as they contain much lower amounts of caffeine.
 But this shouldn’t turn into a habit, either.

-Is Monster good for 16 year olds?
+Is Monster good for 16-year-olds?

-Some teenagers may be more sensitive to the caffeine and other ingredients in the drinks and may experience harmful effects.
+Some teenagers may be more sensitive to caffeine and other ingredients in the drinks and may experience harmful effects.
 In particular, drinking Monster drinks in moderation is usually safe for most people.

 However, there is no definitive answer to this question because it is unique to each teenager.
 In addition, some 16-year-olds may find Monster drinks soothing and enjoy the taste, whereas others may not.